BridgesLab/Lab-Documents/Experimental Policies/Quarto-template.md

 :::

-These data can be found in **/Users/davebrid/Documents/GitHub/Lab-Documents-BL/Experimental Policies** in a file named **testfile.csv**.
-This script was most recently updated on **Mon Jan 27 19:43:52 2025**.
+These data can be found in /Users/davebrid/Documents/GitHub/Lab-Documents-BL/Experimental Policies in a file named testfile.csv.
+This input file was most recently updated on 2024-08-21.
+This script was most recently updated on Mon Jan 27 19:54:26 2025.

 ## Analysis